LuciusColt/CAIN/content/Active Personnel/Wednesday/Dann/Defiance.md

 **IRON SOUL** (*Passive*)

-*When you would fill up your damage tag and gain an injury, roll 1d6.
-On a 4+, go to 1 damage under maximum instead and ignore any excess, then lose the use of this passive until you rest.*
+*When you would fill up your execution tag and gain an injury, roll 1d6.
+On a 4+, go to 1 stress under maximum instead and ignore any excess, then lose the use of this passive until you rest.*

 ---